chemmatcars/XAnoS/doc_source/XAnoS_Fit.rst

 Brief Tutorial
 **************
-This tutorial is focused on showing a beginner how to use the :ref:`Fit_Widget` to:
+This tutorial is focused on showing a beginner how to use the :ref:`XAnoS_Fit` to:

 1. Simulate an already available function
 2. Import and fit a data with a simulated model or function